 The cause of ocular rosacea pterygium varies with each patient with the most common causes being large exposure time periods to wind, sunlight and sand.
 Likewise other irritants can cause or increase the existing condition.
 Men are more likely to have ocular rosacea pterygium than women primarily as they have more exposure outside to weather conditions.

 Ocular irritation with eye makeup

 Many women find that their eye makeup can trigger or aggravate their ophthalmic symptoms.
 Replace the entire bottle every three to four months as there is a good chance of bacterial growth from the applicator after use on your eyelids to the eye makeup bottle.
 Often when you experience a flare or worsening of your ocular rosacea, simply replacing your eye makeup can easily solve the problem as bacteria can reproduce rapidly in mascara, eye liner or eye shadow containers.
 Each time you use an eye makeup product it is exposed to airborne bacteria and pollutants as well as bacteria that is always present on the skin’s surface.

-Anti-Wrinkle Creams near the Eyes
+Avoid Anti-Wrinkle Creams

 Rosacea Redness, Flushing & Blushing | Sun & Rosacea | Rosacea Types, Stages & Symptoms | Application of Rosacea-Ltd IV | Advantages of Rosacea-Ltd IV | Rosacea Redness caused by Drugs | Shipping & Delivery | Assistance Form | Return/Refund | Antibiotic Misuse/Overuse | Customer Reviews